Emotional-Text-to-Speech/dl-for-emo-tts/README.md

 There are many more relevant papers that build up on the Vanilla Tacotron model.
 However, for the scope of our project, we restricted ourselves to these three papers.

 ## Approaches explored

+In this section, we have tried to summarise the approaches that we tried for performing Emotional TTS from DL-based approaches.
+Further, we have provided steps to reproduce our experiments as well.

 ### :x: Approach 1: Fine-tuning a Vanilla Tacotron model on RAVDESS that was pre-trained on LJ Speech